jmrnilsson/garnet-redis-tls/README.md

 Unfortunately, there are plenty invalid documentation floating around when it comes to client use.
 And there're troves of unanswered questions asked in StackOverflow.com when it comes to redis and TLS.

-In conclusion, finding a client library can run self-signed certificates reliably isn't exactly easy.
+In conclusion, finding a client library that can run self-signed certificates reliably isn't exactly easy.
 I reckon Redis can be put as a sidecar with UNIX sockets.
 Another option, memcached, only has TLS as an [experimental feature](https://github.com/memcached/memcached/wiki/TLS).

 ## Requirements